 Managing the risk starts with screening premises prior to occupation and during post-let inspections.
 A simple swab kit is an ideal screening tool – property managers are well placed to undertake this test themselves and results are available in minutes.

 - SKC Methcheck 500

 We can supply either at reasonable cost to property managers, to have on hand as the need arises.

-QED Environmental Services can manage the whole clan lab clean-up and remidiation process:
+QED Environmental Services can manage the whole clan lab clean-up and remediation process:

 - take initial samples to determine the degree of contamination;

 - develop a scope of works and tender documentation for the remediation; and

 - clearance sampling after decontamination works, to confirm the residence is safe to reoccupy.

 QED staff has experience in a variety of situations involving remediation of clandestine labs, for example rental or sale of the property, or following police investigation.

 For more information, or to book your consultation contact us today.